mIBRAHIM707/Semester-4-Notes/SE 211/Notes.md

 3. List and describe three risks associated with poor requirements engineering.
 4. Outline the four phases of the requirements engineering process.
 5. Why is it important to have well-defined requirements in a software project?
 Provide at least three reasons.

-**Answers to Practice Quiz Questions:**

-1.  **Define Software Requirements Engineering (SRE).**

-    Software Requirements Engineering (SRE) is the process of figuring out, writing down, and keeping track of what people want a software system to do.
-It's a systematic way to understand what the software should do, how it should act, and what limits it has to work within.

-2.  **Explain the role of stakeholders in the requirements engineering process.**

-    Stakeholders are anyone who cares about the software – customers, users, managers, developers, etc. Their role is super important because they're the ones who tell us what they need the software to do.
-We have to talk to them, understand their needs, and make sure the software meets those needs.
-If we don't involve them enough, we might build the wrong thing!

-3.  **List and describe three risks associated with poor requirements engineering.**

-    Okay, three risks of bad requirements engineering are:

-    *   **Insufficient User Involvement:** If we don't talk to the users enough, we might build something they don't like or can't use.
-For example, an e-commerce site that's hard to navigate because the developers didn't ask users what they wanted.

-    *   **Ambiguous Requirements:** If the requirements are not clear, the developers might misunderstand them and build the wrong thing.
-For example, if a requirement says "the system should be fast," but doesn't define what "fast" means, developers might have different ideas about how fast it should be.

-    *   **Creeping User Requirements:** This is when people keep adding new features after the project has already started.
-This can make the project take longer, cost more, and be harder to finish.

-4.  **Outline the four phases of the requirements engineering process.**

-    The four phases are:

-    *   **Elicitation:** This is where we gather requirements from stakeholders by interviewing them, doing surveys, or holding workshops.
-    *   **Analysis:** This is where we try to understand the requirements, sort them into categories, and figure out how they relate to each other.
-    *   **Specification:** This is where we write down the requirements in a clear and organized way, using documents and diagrams.
-    *   **Validation:** This is where we ask the stakeholders to check if the requirements are correct, complete, and what they actually want.

-5.  **Why is it important to have well-defined requirements in a software project?
-Provide at least three reasons.**

-    It's important to have good requirements because:

-    *   **It helps us build the right thing:** If we know exactly what the customer wants, we're more likely to build software that meets their needs.
-    *   **It saves time and money:** If we have clear requirements, we're less likely to make mistakes that we have to fix later, which can save a lot of time and money.
-    *   **It improves communication:** Good requirements provide a common language for everyone involved in the project, which helps avoid misunderstandings and makes it easier to work together.